AAMasters/ALGOToken/labs/algo-token-playground/README.md

 `deploy-algominer <minerType> <category> <minerAccountAddress> <referralAccountAddress> <tokenAddress> [-n <contract_name>]`

-Creates a new instance of the `AlgoPool` contract.
+Creates a new instance of the `IntelliPool` contract.
 * `minerType`: the type of miner (uint8: 0 = PoolBased, 1 = NonPoolBased)
 * `category`: the category of miner (uint8: valid from 0 to 5)
 * `minerAccountAddress`: the address of the miner's owner